theNewDynamic/thenewdynamic.org/content/link/prototype-with-proteus.md

 link: https://robots.thoughtbot.com/prototype-with-proteus
 tool:
   - proteus-static-site-starter-kits
-  - middleman
+  - tool/middleman.md
-  - jekyll
+  - tool/jekyll.md
-  - gulp
+  - tool/gulp.md
 ---
 If you are pressed for time anything that speeds up your setup is going to mean more time to polish or squeeze in one more feature.
 That’s why we made a collection of static site starter kits called Proteus.